mnabarro/cs-challenge/README.md

 # Code Sherpas Backend challenge

 ## Comments on the project
+Although it is a simple project, it has allowed me to put into practice what I learned about NodeJs, such as structuring a typical API backend application.
+It has also given me the opportunity to learn about testing, Github actions, and markdown syntax.
+I hope my solution is up to the requirement.

 ## How to run test suite
 Open a terminal window.
 Chdir to the project's folder, run: